-Taught by Mallory Thompson, Director of Bands at Northwestern University and Steven Davis, professor of conducting and conductor of the Conservatory Wind Symphony at the University of Missouri-Kansas City’s Conservatory of Music and Dance, the symposium is designed to enhance your conducting, teaching and musical skills.
+Taught by Mallory Thompson, Director of Bands at Northwestern University and Eugene Migliaro Corporon, Director of Wind Studies at the University of North Texas, this symposium is designed to enhance your conducting, teaching and musical skills.
 Participants will be sent a list of scores to prepare in advance, and the repertoire will include a variety of works for ensembles of various levels.
 Works to be studied include established masterworks as well as new music for winds.
 In addition to conducting a live ensemble and receiving feedback from the faculty, participants will attend lectures and discussions on choosing repertoire, score study, rehearsal techniques, movement, and interpretation.

 The symposium is recommended for conductors of all levels with a desire to learn and explore new ideas.
 Preference will be given to those with a completed bachelor's degree and some experience.
 There are two ways to participate in the workshop: as a participant (conduct eight times in the week) or as an auditor (conduct four times in the week).

 Participant Tuition: $650, Full Program Auditor: $400

 Due to the tremendous interest in this workshop, early submission (by February 1) is strongly recommended.
 Applicants will be screened as soon as materials are received and notified of admission via email.
 Participant registration is limited to 30 individuals.
 Registration with full payment is required to reserve your participation and will be accepted until the symposium is filled.
 Payments must be received no later than June 1, 2018.
 Applications must be submitted via the Summer Application (application closed).